Diverse group of people representing herpes prevalence in the population

 First: "Having herpes" doesn't always mean "having genital herpes"

 • HSV-1 often starts as oral herpes (cold sores), frequently acquired non-sexually in childhood.
-It can be genital too.
+It can also be genital, especially via oral sex.

 • HSV-2 is more strongly associated with genital infection.